-As usual, my translation from the original french is in quotation marks.
-My comments in normal.
+As usual, my translation from the original french is in quotation marks:

-… Those wishing to work on real fixations will need either philosophical eggs, or a toll of my invention, which I cannot but call Egg inside Egg, or latin Ovum in Ovo.
-This tool has something to do with the Pelican, as for the circulation, and the tool call Hell (enfer, in original french) because all put inside is forever prevented to get out.
+… Those wishing to work on actual fixations will need either philosophical eggs, or a toll of my invention, which I cannot call Egg inside Egg, or latin Ovum in Ovo.
+This tool has something to do with the Pelican, as for the circulation, and the tool is called Hell (enfer, in original french) because all put inside is forever prevented from getting out.
 This tool is for the fixation of “Mercure…”.

-As the naive description of all these vessels cannot be written, and the demonstration is by far more helpful than the reading, one may look at the picture before this chapter, where one can see the rendering which might be used as a model.”
+As the naive description of all these vessels cannot be written, and the demonstration is far more helpful than the reading, one may look at the picture before this chapter, where one can see the rendering that might be used as a model.”

-We can see what Nicaise le Fevre defines and renders as Philosophic Egg, participating in the nature of the Pelican (3), on the left, numbered 8.
-Mind that the kind of “pendant” apparently hanging like a necklace on the flask’s neck numbered 9 at the top of the page, is rigorously inside the vessel and not around the external neck of the same vessel.
+We can see what Nicaise le Fevre defines and renders as Philosophic Egg, participating like the Pelican (3) on the left, number 8.
+Mind that the kind of “pendant” hanging like a necklace on the flask’s neck numbered nine at the top of the page is rigorously inside the vessel and not around the external neck of the same vessel.
 Which, indeed, makes the thing rather difficult to be understood and practiced.

 - Canseliet, the Art of Music & Weight ;